How To Help An Alcoholic

 Call us for any questions

-If your loved one is an alcoholic, they are likely to deny how much they drink.
+Your advice and support could help an alcoholic see their problems more clearly.
+If your loved one is an alcoholic, they’re likely to deny how much they drink.
 This can make it difficult to determine whether or not they have a drinking problem.
-Try looking out for the following things to discern whether not your loved one is an alcoholic…
+Let’s cover how you recognise an alcoholic, to begin with.

 Secret Drinking

-Does your loved one sneak off to begin drinking alcohol?
-If so, they may well have a troublesome relationship with alcohol.
-Secret drinking means that they are hiding what they do from you.
-This hiding is caused by shame because they know what they are doing isn’t right – or that it is likely to hurt you.
+If someone you know is spending time drinking in secret, they might have an alcohol addiction.
+Secret drinking means that they could be hiding what they do from you.
+This hiding is caused by shame because they know what they are doing isn’t right or that it’s likely to hurt them.
 With this knowledge, they disguise their actions and drink in secret.

 Ready to Start?